New armored dinosaur found in Chile had bizarre weaponized tail - Local News 8

 A new species of armored dinosaur discovered in Chile had a weaponized tail not seen before in any other dinosaur.

-Roughly two meters (6.5 feet) in size, the small armored dinosaur called an ankylosaur dates from the late Cretaceous period, around 71.7 million to 74.9 million years ago.
-Its largely complete fossilized skeleton was found in Magallanes province in Patagonia, Chile’s southermost region.
+Roughly 2 meters (6.5 feet) in size, the small armored dinosaur called an ankylosaur dates from the late Cretaceous period, around 71.7 million to 74.9 million years ago.
+Its largely complete fossilized skeleton was found in Magallanes province in Patagonia, Chile’s southernmost region.

-While its skull had features in common with other ankylosaurs, its tail weaponry was “bizarre,” said the study, which was published in the journal Nature on Wednesday.
+While its skull had features in common with other ankylosaurs, its tail weaponry was “bizarre,” according to the study, which was published in the journal Nature on Wednesday.
 The dinosaur’s tail had seven pairs of flattened, bony deposits fused together in a frond-like structure.

 “The tail is extremely strange, as it is short for a dinosaur and the posterior half is encased in dermal bones (bones that grow in the skin) forming a unique (tail) weapon,” said Sergio Soto Acuña, main author of the study and a doctoral student at the Universidad de Chile, via email.